Do Bumble Bees Sting?

 Normally, when not agitated, the female bumblebee hides her sting inside the last abdominal segment.

-For most people, this means that they see a local result on their skin, which might include painful swelling (caused by histamines), redness, and potentially also itching close to the sting.
+For most people, this means that they see a local result on their skin, which might include painful swelling (caused by histamines) and redness.
+There could also be itching close to the sting.

 Be careful when stung in the mouth or throat